vivshaw/zettel/pages/generative models.md

+---
-tags:: stats
+tags: stats
-alias:: generative model
+alias: generative model
+---

 - [[classification]] models in which, rather than estimating the probability $P(Y=K | X = x)$, we instead estimate $P(X = x | Y = K)$, then flip the model with [[Bayes' theorem]].
 	- said differently, models on the [[joint probability distribution]] of the predictor X and target Y.